Analytics and Institutional Research

 What is Student Right-To-Know?

 Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This page provides the information that a university must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at St. Cloud State University.
+This handout provides the information that a university must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at St. Cloud State University.

 By the Numbers